airbytehq/airbyte/docs/operator-guides/resumability.md

 CTID is a special postgres column that we use to paginate the contents of the table, and this affords us a cursor we can use to break the query into chunks, both keeping the database happy, and allowing Airbyte to resume the sync half-way though if needed.
 However, if the sync only got partially through a query, the records in that query will be re-sent on the second attempt.
 If you want your destination to only contain a unique instance for each record, please choose a destination and sync mode that includes deduplication.

-This example uses a database source, but the same logic holds for API sources as well.
-A series of requests to a user's API endpoint might be:
+While this example uses a database source, the same logic holds for API sources.
+For instance, a series of requests to a user's API endpoint might be:

 - `curl -x GET api.com/v1/users?page=1`
 - `curl -x GET api.com/v1/users?page=2`